MOVING MOUNTAINS

 Resources

-Ashley Metz, MS
+Ashley Metz, MS, LCMHC

 Ashley joined the residential team at Mountain Valley in 2017 with a bachelor’s degree in psychology from Worcester State University.
 Ashley’s passion for helping others grew exponentially and she quickly decided to pursue her master’s degree in clinical mental health counseling at New England College.
 After one year working as Program Director, Ashley made the decision to resume working towards her ultimate goal as a licensed clinical mental health counselor.
 As a clinician, Ashley embodies her values of resiliency, authenticity, and acceptance as she fosters meaningful relationships with adolescent youth and promotes their engagement in living a rich and meaningful life.